Therapy for Narcissistic Abuse in Cary, NC

 Recovering from narcissistic abuse from a partner or parent can feel overwhelming.
 You may feel shame for being conditioned into a certain role.
 Perhaps you feel more empathy for others than yourself, and struggle maintaining boundaries.
 Maybe you don't trust your own emotions and are afraid to make mistakes around others.

-I provide compassion, knowledge and unconditional acceptance of who you are and where you are in your journey.
+As a licensed therapist, I provide compassion, knowledge and unconditional acceptance of who you are and where you are in your journey.
 You do not have to be alone on your journey towards growth.
 We can work together in the present to find a new path for your future.

 Narcissistic abuse is a deeply damaging form of emotional and psychological manipulation that often unfolds slowly and subtly, leaving survivors confused, drained, and unsure of themselves.
 It can happen in romantic relationships, family dynamics, friendships, or even work settings — and it often involves patterns of gaslighting, blame-shifting, emotional invalidation, control, and intermittent praise or affection.